Rishav123raj/BookStoreUsingSpringboot/README.md

 # Key Functionalities
 1. Adding Books: Users can effortlessly add any number of books to the database.
 The system supports various types of books, enabling users to add diverse titles.
 2. User Book Lists: Registered users have the ability to create and manage their personalized book lists.
 They can add books to their lists for future reference or purchasing.
-3.View Available Books: Visitors and users alike can browse through the comprehensive list of available books in the store.
+3. View Available Books: Visitors and users alike can browse through the comprehensive list of available books in the store.
 The system provides easy navigation and search functionalities to facilitate efficient exploration.
 # Contributions
 Contributions to this project are highly encouraged and welcomed.
 Whether it's bug fixes, feature enhancements, or new functionalities, every contribution plays a vital role in improving the system and benefiting its users.
 Please feel free to fork the repository, make your changes, and submit pull requests for review.
 # Conclusion